 It’s been five years since we moved into our place in Windsor Terrace, and I’m just now getting the decorating bug.
 What’s taken me so long?
-Well, for starters, when we moved in my older son was 3 weeks old.
+Well, for starters, when we moved in my older son was 5 weeks old.
 You can imagine what kind of mess that was.
-Now that my younger monster is working on ditching the diapers, it’s time to bring in some style to the house, and this sign from Dirty Bandits seems very appropriate:
+Now that my younger monster is working on ditching the diapers, it’s time to bring in some style to the house!
+This sign from Dirty Bandits seems very appropriate:

 The hand painted signs use One Shot, a special paint for sign painters.
 “It has self leveling properties so brush strokes aren’t as visible and it is super opaque, so it can coat smoothly with great coverage with only one coat (theoretically)“, explains Annica.
 I love the ‘Chalkboard’ series – fun hand-painted chalkboard signs that you can fill in depending on your mood.